MattKevan/TranscriptKit/README.md

 * Clone the repo, cd into the folder and install the dependencies.
 * Add your OpenRouter API key – the script works well with Deepseek free so you don't need credits.
+* Modify the prompt template if you want.

 ## Usage